 This strategic location was no coincidence.
 Bezmialem Valide Sultan deliberately envisioned a mosque that would serve both symbolic and practical purposes.
 It embodied imperial prestige while also providing a convenient place for the Sultan and members of the court to perform their Friday prayers without having to leave the palace grounds.

 Also, the mosque served a significant diplomatic purpose.
-It was intended to impress foreign dignitaries and ambassadors visiting the Ottoman court, particularly those from Islamic nations.
+It impressed foreign dignitaries and ambassadors visiting the Ottoman court, particularly those from Islamic nations.

-Architecturally, the mosque is a representation of the Ottoman Baroque style, a unique fusion of traditional Ottoman elements with European baroque influences.
+Architecturally, the mosque represents the Ottoman Baroque style, a unique fusion of traditional Ottoman elements with European Baroque influences.
 Its elegant lines, elaborate ornamentation and harmonious proportions create a sense of grandeur and grace that continues to captivate visitors.

-Especially when viewed from a distance, the mosque stands as a shimmering jewel by the waterfront.
-It’s a testament to the artistic and spiritual aspirations of an era striving to modernize while staying rooted in its traditions.
+Especially from a distance, the mosque stands as a shimmering jewel by the waterfront.
+It is a testament to the artistic and spiritual aspirations of an era striving to modernise, while staying rooted in its traditions.

 OTTOMAN SHIMMERING JEWEL